GetScatter/scatter-js/README.md

 ### Don't forget to null out the window.scatter reference!

+scatter-js binds to the `window` reference if it notices that an application has a `window` on global scope.
+This is useful for `<script src="...">` imports for sites without nodejs/npm, but is also semi-dangerous.

 If you don't null out the window reference then extensions will be able to catch it on the window's scope and pretend to send requests from your authorized application.